dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 | `module2d` | Resurrection gatekeeper | Uses either `module2c` or `module2` registry + ghost detail |

-### High level code design and the output of the resurrection gateway module2d:
+### High level code design and the output of the resurrection gatekeeper module2d:

-The output of the resurrection gateway will be a new json file that processes both the the module2c and module2b files above and tags them for resurrection (True or False), so that Phase3 can resurrect the appropriate threads.
+The output of the resurrection gatekeeper will be a new json file that processes both the the module2c and module2b files above and tags them for resurrection (True or False), so that Phase3 can resurrect the appropriate threads.